bekk/bekk-christmas/post/thecloud/wip-unleashing-speed-and-flexibility-from-the-cloud.md

 }
 ```

 Simple as it is, this technique essentially opens the door for having code that is unused, or even still a work in progress as part of the production code.
-In many cases, this is an essential tool to avoid long living feature branches and go for a master branch strategy - a key part of succeeding in continuous delivery.
+In many cases, this is an essential tool to avoid long living feature branches and go for trunk-based development - a key part of succeeding in continuous delivery.
 If that’s not enough, adding some smartness to the toggle evaluation helps with things like A/B testing, pilot testing / canary releases and gradual rollouts.

 A dead simple toggle may be implemented as